 Cutting a Porcelain Tile: 6 Easy Methods

-Cutting Porcelain Tile: Many people have the misconception that the porcelain tiles very different from the ceramic tiles.
+Cutting Porcelain Tile: Many people have the misconception that the porcelain tiles are different from the ceramic tiles.
 In real, porcelain tiles are a type of ceramic tiles which are mostly used for flooring and walling purposes with an absorption rate of around 0.5%.
 The only difference is that the ceramic tiles are made of clay and water while the porcelain tiles are made of sand.
 These tiles are formed by the application of heat and pressure which is why they are lot denser than the ceramic tiles.
+In general, porcelain tile is harder than ceramic and offers greater design flexibility.
+Although both are made from clay and other naturally occurring materials fired in a kiln, the clay used to make porcelain tile is more refined and purified.

 A disadvantage is that these tiles can’t be replaced in a corner if they are chipped because of the distinct colour difference and therefore one should be careful while cutting porcelain tile and installing it.